Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

 **Bien que DKIM soit conçu pour éviter l’usurpation, DKIM fonctionne mieux avec SPF et DMARC.**

-Une fois que vous avez configuré DKIM, si vous n'avez pas encore configuré SPF, vous devez le faire.
-Pour une introduction rapide à SPF et pour le configurer rapidement, voir [**Configurer SPF dans Microsoft 365 pour aider à prévenir l'usurpation d'identité**](set-up-spf-in-office-365-to-help-prevent-spoofing.md).
-Pour une compréhension plus approfondie de la façon dont Microsoft 365 utilise SPF, ou pour le dépannage ou les déploiements non standard tels que les déploiements hybrides, commencez par [Comment Microsoft 365 utilise Sender Policy Framework (SPF) pour empêcher l'usurpation d'identité](how-office-365-uses-spf-to-prevent-spoofing.md).
+Once you have set up DKIM, if you have not already set up SPF you should do so.
+For a quick introduction to SPF and to get it configured quickly, see [**Set up SPF in Microsoft 365 to help prevent spoofing**](set-up-spf-in-office-365-to-help-prevent-spoofing.md).
+For a more in-depth understanding of how Microsoft 365 uses SPF, or for troubleshooting or non-standard deployments such as hybrid deployments, start with [How Microsoft 365 uses Sender Policy Framework (SPF) to prevent spoofing](how-office-365-uses-spf-to-prevent-spoofing.md).

-Consultez ensuite [**Utiliser DMARC pour valider le courrier**](use-dmarc-to-validate-email.md).
-[Les en-têtes de message anti-courrier indésirable](anti-spam-message-headers.md) incluent la syntaxe et les champs d’en-tête utilisés par Microsoft 365 pour les vérifications DKIM.
+Next, see [**Use DMARC to validate email**](use-dmarc-to-validate-email.md).
+[Anti-spam message headers](anti-spam-message-headers.md) includes the syntax and header fields used by Microsoft 365 for DKIM checks.

 **Ce test validera** que la configuration de signature DKIM a été correctement configurée et que les entrées DNS appropriées ont été publiées.